kodarn/Sparsnas/README.md

         pass

     #------------------------
-    # When we got a packet...
+    # When we get a packet...
     #------------------------
     if capture: